JieyuWu/ToyotaMod/Honda-Acura.md

 ## comma pedal

-Allows Nidec Hondas without full-range cruise control to gain stop-and-go using openpilot with a device plugged into the gas pedal.
+Allows Nidec Hondas without cruise control capable of Low Speed Follow to gain stop-and-go functionality by using openpilot with a device plugged into the accelerator pedal.